24 – 26 inches

 To ensure your dog stays healthy throughout his life, routine vet checkups are necessary to identify any issues before they become major problems.

-The last concern you may have before bringing home your new Bernese Golden Mountain Dog puppy is if you should get a little boy or a girl.
+The last concern you may have before bringing home your new Bernese Golden Mountain Dog puppy is whether you should get a little boy or a girl.

 While the male Bernese Golden Mountain Dog is much bigger than the female (about 10 pounds and four inches larger), they both are spectacular dogs to add to the family.